fokklz/ict-216-weather-station/README.md

  u should then be able to Upload the Sketch and run it on ur Device.

 # Modules
- For this to work propperly the should be connected two Modules to ur M5Stack.
+ For this to work propperly there should be connected two Modules to ur M5Stack.
 One beeing a ENV Module to detect hum/tmp and pressure.
 The secound Module is the RGB module which is used to Show the current Temperature in its Color representation.

 Ports: